cdent/gabbi/docs/source/format.rst

   in the response body.
 * ``response_json_paths``: A dictionary of JSONPath rules paired with expected matches.
+* ``poll``: A dictionary of two keys:

+  * ``count``: An integer stating the number of times to attempt this test before giving up.
+  * ``delay``: A floating point number of seconds to delay between attemmpts.

+  This makes it possible to poll for a resource created via an asynchronous request.
+Use with caution.

 The ``response_*`` items are examples of Response Handlers.
 Additional handlers may be created by test authors for specific use cases.
 See